 $5 a person (cash only); children under 5 are free.

-Both days feature more than 40 arts and crafts vendors with items available for purchase; a presentation from Wolf Totem Ambassadors, featuring live wolves; Reptile Rescue Orange County, featuring a hands-on wildlife adventure; music; and wine tasting and barbecue meals available for purchase ($3-$7 cash only).
+More than 40 arts and crafts vendors with items available for purchase will be at the two-day fair.
+In addition, presentations from Wolf Totem Ambassadors, featuring live wolves, and Reptile Rescue Orange County, will be offered.
+Wine tasting and barbecue meals available for purchase ($3-$8 cash only).

-"This annual summertime event is a way to introduce the community to Tucker Wildlife Sanctuary, and also helps to support all the programs we have to offer children and adults throughout the year," said Karon Cornell, sanctuary director.
+“This annual summertime event is a way to introduce the community to Tucker Wildlife Sanctuary and also helps to support all the programs we have to offer children and adults throughout the year,” said Karon Cornell, director of Tucker Wildlife Sanctuary.

-Event visitors may park in the lot on the corner of Santiago Canyon and Modjeska Canyon roads and board a shuttle bus to Tucker Wildlife Sanctuary.
+Event visitors may park in the lot on the corner of Santiago and Modjeska canyon roads and board a shuttle bus to Tucker Wildlife Sanctuary.